 - Address LGBTIQ+ discrimination in countries outside the U.S. by partnering with global civil society organizations and local community NGOs, such as the LGBTIQ+ Workplace Equality Index in India partnership or the Tent Partnership for Refugees.

 - Use your influence to combat discrimination in political actions, such as through supporting the passage of the Equality Act, and by incorporating diversity, equity, and inclusion work into corporate political spending.

 To be clear, I admire the progress in visibility and LGBTIQ+ support that multinational companies and small businesses have made.
 I appreciate the Pride flags in the windows, the advertisements that include non-heterosexual couples and non-binary individuals, and portions of proceeds that are donated to LGBTIQ+ nonprofits.

 However, visibility does not mean inclusion.
 Pride is not important just because we want to celebrate our right to love and be ourselves—it exists so that we remember the continued sacrifice of surviving in a world that has been systemically and socially structured to repress our identities.

 We celebrate Pride because children are still growing up thinking they do not belong in this world, resulting in deep trauma and violence.
 We need to keep pushing progress forward.
-Companies participating in Pride cannot celebrate without also helping the LGBTQ+ community thrive in a world that has historically—to this day—oppressed our human rights.
-Rather, they have a powerful opportunity to act, enable, and influence to champion LGBTQ+ rights and generate lasting impact.
+Companies participating in Pride cannot celebrate without also helping the LGBTIQ+ community thrive in a world that has historically—to this day—oppressed our human rights.
+Rather, they have a powerful opportunity to act, enable, and influence to champion LGBTIQ+ rights and generate lasting impact.